Fairview Mountain

 - The False Summits: Be prepared for several "false summits" before you reach the true top.

-- The View: Looking straight down 1,000m to the turquoise dot of Lake Louise is an unforgettable experience.
+- The View: Looking straight down 1,000m to the turquoise dot of Lake Louise is an unforgettable visit.

 Safety & Warnings